Welcome to today's edition of the Rush 24-7 podcast.

 I think one of the reasons that there is such a dramatic devotion to Barack Obama is he can talk.

-You learn to read, write, and speak the English language to the best of your ability and above average, and people will think you're smart even if you aren't.
+And look at, I've always told you, you learn to read, write, and speak the English language to the best of your ability and above average.

 The way you speak, the way you use language will convey intelligence that you may or may not have.

-I'm not saying Obama doesn't have it, don't misunderstand.
+I'm not saying Obama doesn't have it.

 I'm not visiting that again.

-Uh don't talk to me about hope.
+Don't talk to me about hope.

-I mean, he's when you get right there, he's not saying anything.
+I mean, he's, when you get right there, he's not saying anything.

-I mean, it's still platitudes now.
+I mean, it's still platitudes now and vision, Camelot.

-But he's gonna have to start saying things, and Mrs. Clinton's waiting for when he does.
+And Mrs. Clinton's waiting for when he does.

 Maybe I'm wrong.